RobSis/zsh-completion-generator/README.md

 #### Custom python version
-If you ant to use a specific python interpreter name, you can export the GENCOMPL_PY variable before sourcing the plugin :
+If you want to use a specific Python interpreter name, you can export the GENCOMPL_PY variable before sourcing the plugin :

     $ GENCOMPL_PY=python2
     $ source $HOME/.zsh/zsh-completion-generator/zsh-completion-generator.plugin.zsh

-Please note that currently python 3 is not supported.

 How to use
 ----------